tomato42/tls13-spec/draft-ietf-tls-tls13.md

                 Figure 3.
 Message flow for a zero round trip handshake

+() Indicates messages protected using keys derived from the static secret.

 IMPORTANT NOTE: Regardless of the cipher suite 0-RTT data sent on the first flight is not forward secure, because it is encrypted solely